ShunSakurai/check_forbidden/README.md

 - Currently memoQ's regex for tags (\tag) is not supported

 ### Keyboard shortcuts
-Buttons and radio buttons can be selected by pressing the underlined characters on the keyboard.
-For other buttons without an underline, they can be invoked with the following keys:
+Buttons and radio buttons can be selected by pressing the underlined characters on the keyboard.For other buttons without an underline, they can be invoked with the following keys:

 - Run!: with the space bar
 - Show / hide the options: with O